oracle/node-oracledb/doc/api.md

 #### <a name="queryoutputformats"></a> 9.1.4 Query Output Formats

-Query rows may be returned as an array of column values, or as Javascript objects, depending on the values of [outFormat](#propdboutformat).
+Query rows may be returned as an array of column values, or as JavaScript objects, depending on the values of [outFormat](#propdboutformat).

 The default format for each row is an array of column values.